kiyohiro8/InstaGAN/README.md

 $ python get_dataset.py
 ```

-After execution, a directory with the following structure will be created.
+After execution, a checkpoint directory with the following structure will be created.

 ```
 ├── data